hive-engine/steemsmartcontracts-wiki/Pack-Manager-Contract.md

 * parameters:
   * packSymbol (string): symbol of the fungible pack token to be registered
   * nftSymbol (string): symbol of the NFT that the pack token should be linked to
   * edition (integer >= 0): what edition does this pack open (In Splinterlands there is Alpha, Beta, Untamed; other projects might have a 1st Edition, 2nd Edition, etc)?
+  * **(optional)** editionName (string): name for the new edition that this pack opens (letters, numbers, whitespace only, max length of 100)
   * cardsPerPack (integer >= 1 and <= 30): how many NFT instances should be generated for each pack opened?

-**TODO:** this action is still under development, need to add more parameters and example usage.
+  * foilChance (array of integer): percentage chances for determining the foil of an opened NFT instance (see notes below)
+  * categoryChance (array of integer): percentage chances for determining the foil of an opened NFT instance (see notes below)
+  * rarityChance (array of integer): percentage chances for determining the foil of an opened NFT instance (see notes below)
+  * teamChance (array of integer): percentage chances for determining the foil of an opened NFT instance (see notes below)
+  * numRolls (integer >= 1 and <= 10): maximum possible number of re-rolls if a random category / rarity / team throw results in no NFT instance types to choose from (see notes below)

+The following procedure is followed when a pack is opened, to generate each NFT instance contained within the pack:

+1. Pick a random foil, category, team, and rarity, according to the configured percent chances.
+2. Randomly select an instance type that has the chosen category, team, and rarity.
+3. If there are no instance types available that match the chosen category, team, and rarity, repeat steps 1-2 up to the maximum number of times defined by the numRolls parameter.
+If no valid instance type is selected after the maximum number of re-rolls, then select type 0, which must exist.
+4. Issue an NFT of the selected instance type.

+Foil is analogous to Gold or Regular cards in Splinterlands, and is independent of the other NFT instance type characteristics.
+Meaning that if your app has 3 foils (say Regular, Gold, and Platinum), and 10 defined NFT instance types, then you've actually got 30 types total (10 Regular, 10 Gold, and 10 Platinum).
+For more info on NFT instance types, and the meaning of category, team, and rarity, refer to the section on [defining NFT instance types](#defining-nft-instance-types).

-### updateSettings:
+### updatePack:
 Edit settings for a previously registered pack token / NFT pair.
 Note that settings can only be changed if the NFT has 0 circulating supply.
 If there is non-zero circulating supply, then this action will result in an error.
 * requires active key: yes